 - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) in the production of tobacco and in the manufacture of tobacco products (including but not limited to additives, humectants, filters, inks, and paper) is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) for the generation of artificial smoke/theatrical fogs/mist is not supported by MEGlobal.
-This includes applications such as artificial/e-cigarettes. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as ingredient in fuel for warming foods (Sterno[TM]-like application) or in fuel for heating an enclosed space where human exposure is possible is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) in fire extinguishing sprinkler systems is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) in the manufacture of munitions is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) in the production of deicers for use on roadways, sidewalks and in aircraft lavatories is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a component of heat transfer fluids in systems where the heat transfer fluids could infiltrate (i.e., via an exchanger leak, backflow prevention failure, or other means) a potable water system is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a non-reacted component in a formulation for direct internal or external human /animal contact, including but not limited to ingestion, inhalation, and skin contact and in medical / veterinary devices and medical / veterinary applications is not supported by MEGlobal.
-(Examples of some such applications are uses as a direct component in foods, beverages, pharmaceuticals, cosmetics, or personal care products).
+This includes applications such as artificial/e-cigarettes. - •The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as ingredient in fuel for warming foods (SternoTM-like application) or in fuel for heating an enclosed space where human exposure is possible is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG)in fire extinguishing sprinkler systems is not supported by MEGlobal. - •The use of MEGlobal Ethylene Glycol Products (MEG, DEG) in the manufacture of munitions is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) in the production of deicers for use on roadways, sidewalks and in aircraft lavatories is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a component of heat transfer fluids in systems where the heat transfer fluids could infiltrate (i.e., via an exchanger leak, backflow prevention failure, or other means) a potable water system is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a nonreacted component in a formulation for direct internal or external human/animal contact, including but not limited to ingestion, inhalation, and skin contact and in medical / veterinary devices and medical / veterinary applications is not supported by MEGlobal.
+(Examples of some such applications are uses as a direct component in foods, beverages, pharmaceuticals, cosmetics, or personal care products). - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) for consumer or hospital usage for deodorizing or air "purifying" purposes by spraying as an aerosol is not supported by MEGlobal.

-- The use of MEGlobal Ethylene Glycol Products (MEG, DEG) for consumer or hospital usage for deodorizing or air "purifying" purposes by spraying as an aerosol is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a nonreacted component in adhesives, plasticizers, and softening agents for packaging that has direct contact with food or beverage is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a nonreacted component in the formulation of glues, pastes, ice/heat packs or other items where the potential for significant human contact and/or ingestion exists (including but not limited to children's school glue/paste or arts/craft glue/paste) is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a fluid for pressure testing piping is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a nonreacted component in the production of freezer gel packs used in lunch boxes, thermal food carriers or other related applications which allows for the possibility glycol to be exposed to food products or available for ingestion is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG and DEG) for use in the treatment of wood rot and fungus in marine applications is not supported by MEGlobal.
+- The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a nonreacted component in adhesives, plasticizers, and softening agents for packaging that has direct contact with food or beverage is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a nonreacted component in the formulation of glues, pastes, ice/heat packs or other items where the potential for significant human contact and/or ingestion exists (including but not limited to children's school glue/paste or arts/craft glue/ paste) is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a fluid for pressure testing piping is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG, DEG) as a nonreacted component in the production of freezer gel packs used in lunch boxes, thermal food carriers or other related applications which allows for the possibility glycol to be exposed to food products or available for ingestion is not supported by MEGlobal - The use of MEGlobal Ethylene Glycol Products (MEG and DEG) for use in the treatment of wood rot and fungus in marine applications is not supported by MEGlobal. - The use of MEGlobal Ethylene Glycol Products (MEG and DEG) in the production of burst protection fluids for use on any recreational vehicle tanks that could be used for potable water and sewage is not supported by MEGlobal.